andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 1. **Struct Conversion**: convert to internal concepts at the boundaries with pure structs

 --
-1. **Collaborating Schema**: Create an internal concept persisted in Ecto, then create a reference to the external concept
+1. **Collaborator Schema**: Create an internal schema persisted in Ecto that uses a reference to the external schema

 ---